1986 United States bombing of Libya: The raid

-Some Libyan soldiers, reportedly, abandoned their positions in fright and confusion, and officers were slow to give orders.
+Some Libyan soldiers reportedly abandoned their positions in fright and confusion, while the officers were slow to give orders.
 Libyan anti-aircraft fire did not begin until after the planes had passed over their targets.
 No Libyan fighters launched, and HARM launches and jamming prevented any of the 2K12 Kub (SA-6), S-75 Dvina (SA-2), S-125 Neva/Pechora (SA-3), or Crotale SAM launches from homing.
 One SA-6 however was able to track onto an A-6 from VA-34 during the strike on the Jamahiriyah barracks but was evaded successfully.

 Within twelve minutes, all United States aircraft were "feet wet" outbound over the Mediterranean.
-Navy strike aircraft had been recovered aboard their carriers by 02:53 (Libyan time) and surviving USAF planes, with the exception of one F-111 which landed in Naval Station Rota, Spain, with an overheated engine, had returned to Britain by 10:10 (Libyan time).
+Navy strike aircraft had been recovered aboard their carriers by 02:53 (Libyan time) and surviving USAF planes, with the exception of one F-111, which landed in Naval Station Rota, Spain, with an overheated engine, had returned to Britain by 10:10 (Libyan time).

-Although the bombing operations were staged out of the UK, Akrotiri was employed in the role of an alternate in case of emergency, and was used as such by at least one aircraft.
+Although the bombing operations were staged out of the UK, RAF Akrotiri in Cyprus was employed in the role of an alternate in case of emergency, and was used as such by at least one aircraft.
 This led to retaliatory action against the British base.

-U.S. forces and targets
+United States forces and targets

 Libyan air defenses

 The Libyan air defense network was extensive, and included: